FrederiqueRetsema/argocd-ephemeral-access-plugin-servicenow/example/k8s-ephemeral-access-extension/README.md

 the Ephemeral Access Extension in the namespace `argocd-ephemeral-access`.

-For a demo CloudFormation template that deploys a three node Kubernetes environment with the Ephemeral Access Extension in AWS you can use my Github repository [1].
+For a demo CloudFormation template that deploys a three node Kubernetes environment with (just) the Ephemeral Access Extension in AWS you can use my Github repository [1].
 You can follow along with the commands in this blog if you like.

+I included the manifest files in this directory, for further reference.

 ## How the Ephemeral Access Extension works